icyJoseph/state-with-deps/README.md

 };
 ```

 So far so good.
-Data is a list, and length, represents the amount of elements on it.
+Data is a list, and length, represents the amount of elements in the list.

 Now we have an interesting situation, a component using `length` from `useData`, renders when `data` changes, even if the `length` is still the same.